mict404/ansible-mikrotik-auto-upgrade/README.md

 {
-/system identity set name="ansible-mikrotik-auto-upgrade" :put ("Hello World, welcome to ".[/system identity get name]."
-Repository") }
+/system identity set name="ansible-mikrotik-auto-upgrade";
+:put ("Hello World, welcome to ".[/system identity get name]."
+Repository");
+}

 Run ansible-mikrotik-auto-upgrade.sh one by one (each new command are separated by new line :D) don't run with: